dat-ecosystem-archive/dat-js/README.md

 Creates a new dat object.
 The options passed here will be default for any dats created using the `add` method.

  * `options`: any options you can pass to [mafintosh/hyperdrive](https://github.com/mafintosh/hyperdrive).
 These options will become default for all dats.

-#### `dat.add(key, [options], [onrepo])`
+In addition it has the following:
+  * `signalhub`: An optional string or array of strings for [signalhubws](https://github.com/soyuka/signalhubws) servers to use for WebRTC.
+Note that this isn't compatible with older `signalhub` servers.
+These servers are used to discover and connect to WebRTC peers.
+  * `gateway`: An optional string or array of strings for [dat-gateway](https://github.com/garbados/dat-gateway/) instances for websocket replication.
+This is used to proxy data from the rest of the dat network when there are no WebRTC peers available with your data.

+### `dat.get(url, [options])`

-Adds a new dat with the given key.
-Joins the appropriate swarm for that key and begins to upload and download data.
-The `onrepo` function will be called when the dat is finished being created.
+Adds a new dat with the given url.
+Joins the appropriate swarm for that url and begins to upload and download data.
+If the dat was already added, it will return the existing instance.

+ * `url`: Either a `dat://` url or just the public key in string form.
  * `options`: These options will override any options given in the Dat constructor.

+### `dat.create([options])`

+Creates a new dat, wait for it to be `ready` before trying to access the url.

+* `options`: These options will override any options given in the Dat constructor.

+### `dat.has(url)`

+Returns whether a given url has been loaded already.

 ### Properties